No. 11 Sofa (Checks) |

 Product Description

 Colombo was the centre of Geoffrey Bawa’s social and work life, and his home at No. 11, 33rd lane, was at its heart.
-For nearly four decades he hosted friends, colleagues, clients, visitors and a range of other people here.
-The No. 11 Sofa was one of several pieces he designed to accommodate them.
+For nearly four decades, he hosted a dynamic collection of friends, colleagues, clients, and visitors here.
+The No. 11 Ground Floor Sofa was one of several pieces he designed to accommodate them.

-The sofa seat was designed on the basis of a standard size 1960s Sri Lankan mattress and a timber framed hardboard backrest was added to it.
-It aptly reflects Bawa’s style, combining existing elements to create something simple, contemporary and suitable to the overall design of his space.
+The sofa seat was designed on the basis of a standard sized, 1960s, Sri Lankan mattress, and a timber framed hardboard backrest was added to it.
+It aptly reflects Bawa’s style, combining existing elements to create something simple, contemporary, and suitable to the overall design of his space.

 Product Specification